momo286/castorus-scraper/README.md

 -dailydataobjectversion.py is an object version

-Two notebooks are included for experiments with data
+Two notebooks are included for experiments with data:

-:
-"Per item" is a notebook that gives you a DataFrame where each line contains a property and all the price variations in a list
+"Per item" is a notebook that gives you a DataFrame where each line contains a property and all the price variations in a list.

-"Per Tendency"  is a few graphs to follow price variation over time in different regions, based on the type of property
+"Per Tendency"  is a few graphs to follow price variation over time in different regions, based on the type of property.